mrmans0n/compose-rules/docs/ktlint.md

 ### Configure custom Modifier names

-Most of the modifier-related rules will look for modifiers based their type: either Modifier or GlanceModifier type.
-Some libraries might add their own flavor of Modifier to the mix, and it might make sense to enforce the same rules we have for the other default modifiers.
-To support that, you can configure this in your `.editorconfig` file:
+Most modifier-related rules identify modifiers by type (`Modifier` or `GlanceModifier`).
+If your library has a custom Modifier type, you can add it so the same rules apply:

 ```editorconfig
 [*.{kt,kts}]